 Travel Day One - 24 August 2018 - Arriving in London

-After experiencing engine difficulties at the Atlanta International Airport, the flight to London Heathrow was delayed.
-Despite the setback, eventually arrived at the destination in the early morning, having traveled on the same Virgin Atlantic route my friend and myself had taken on our previous trip to London.
+Engine difficulties at the Atlanta International Airport delayed the flight to London Heathrow.
+Despite the setback, an early morning arrival eventually came, traveling on the same Virgin Atlantic route my friend and I had taken on our previous trip to London.

-Fortunately, landed during a quiet period for international flight arrivals, so the immigration queues were short and passing through UK Immigration with ease in under 5 minutes.
-Once my passport was stamped, wasted no time in heading to the Heathrow Express, which went directly to London Paddington.
-From there, a train ride to Bath, captivated by the beauty of the English countryside in Wiltshire and Somerset.
+Fortunately, a quiet period for international flight arrivals meant short immigration queues and an easy pass through UK Immigration in under 5 minutes.
+With passport stamped, the Heathrow Express whisked me directly to London Paddington.
+From there, a train ride to Bath showcased the captivating beauty of the English countryside in Wiltshire and Somerset.
 It was a busy time for train travel due to the Bank Holiday weekend, and many passengers were going places.

-Arrived at Bath Spa train station, where a friend greeted me.
-He had arranged for us to be driven to the Holiday Inn Express in Bath.
-We were all tired, with my friend and his driver having made the long journey down from Manchester, and myself from the flight and consequent train rides.
-Upon arrival, we were grateful to learn that we could check in early and get some much-needed rest.
-Later on, we went to a nearby pub to discuss plans for the next couple of days.
-Feeling hungry, and budget-conscious, we opted for Chinese takeout for dinner.
+At Bath Spa train station, a friend was waiting.
+He had arranged for a drive to the Holiday Inn Express in Bath.
+Everyone was tired, with my friend and his driver having made the long journey down from Manchester, and myself from the flight and consequent train rides.
+Upon arrival, an early check-in was available, much to our relief.
+Later on, a nearby pub provided a spot to discuss plans for the next couple of days.
+Feeling hungry, and budget-conscious, Chinese takeout became dinner.

 Day Two - 25 August - Visiting Wells Cathedral

-The next morning, we enjoyed a traditional English breakfast at the hotel which included bacon, eggs, beans, croissants, and muffins.
-However, decided to skip the bacon.
-Post breakfast, we geared up for a drive to Wells.
+The next morning brought a traditional English breakfast at the hotel: bacon, eggs, beans, croissants, and muffins.
+The bacon stayed on my plate untouched.
+Post breakfast, the drive to Wells awaited.

-Upon reaching Wells, we started searching for a parking spot.
-Once successfully parked, we began our pleasant walk towards the cathedral.
-Our walk was infused with excitement as it was Market weekend, and the town center was bustling with vendors.
-Interestingly, we were delighted to witness a town crier reading out news and humorous ads about local businesses right outside the cathedral in the city center.
+Upon reaching Wells, the search for a parking spot began.
+Once successfully parked, a pleasant walk towards the cathedral unfolded.
+The walk was infused with excitement as it was Market weekend, and the town center was bustling with vendors.
+Right outside the cathedral in the city center, a town crier read out news and humorous ads about local businesses.

 The craftsmanship of the cathedral was impressive, especially the stained glass windows that caught our eyes.
-We spent about two hours exploring the nooks and crannies of the cathedral.
-Afterward, we took a leisurely stroll back towards the town center, where we continued our exploration of the market and the town of Wells.
+About two hours went into exploring the nooks and crannies of the cathedral.
+Afterward, a leisurely stroll back towards the town center continued the exploration of the market and the town of Wells.

-After our visit to Wells, we drove through the picturesque countryside of Somerset and returned to Bath for the night.
-For dinner, suggested we try something different than our usual Chinese takeout, and instead go to a pizzeria researched beforehand.
-The place spotted was Franco Manca, situated near the train station.
+After the visit to Wells, a drive through the picturesque countryside of Somerset led back to Bath for the night.
+For dinner, something different than the usual Chinese takeout seemed appealing, and a pizzeria researched beforehand fit the bill.
+The place was Franco Manca, situated near the train station.

 Day Three - 26 August - Sunrise at Stonehenge and Avebury

-We woke up ahead of schedule to visit Amesbury to witness the sunrise at Stonehenge.
-Had secured special access earlier in the year, where we were allowed to walk amongst the stones in the inner circle at sunrise.
+An early wake-up allowed a visit to Amesbury to witness the sunrise at Stonehenge.
+Special access secured earlier in the year meant walking amongst the stones in the inner circle at sunrise.
 It was an incredible and unforgettable experience, despite the cloudy sky due to an approaching storm front.
-Spent a whole hour amidst the stones at Stonehenge, relishing in the overwhelming energy and captivating aura of the place.
+A whole hour amidst the stones at Stonehenge passed quickly, the overwhelming energy and captivating aura of the place soaking in.

-After Stonehenge, we headed to Avebury to explore the stone circles, where we could touch the stones and even play with the sheep.
+After Stonehenge, Avebury beckoned with its stone circles, where touching the stones and even playing with the sheep was possible.
 To me, Avebury had a more laid-back and relaxed atmosphere when compared to Stonehenge.
-It was indeed an enchanting experience to walk around the stones and explore the town of Avebury, even though it began to rain by the time we started heading back to the car park.
+It was indeed an enchanting experience to walk around the stones and explore the town of Avebury, even though rain began to fall by the time the walk back to the car park started.

-Following the visit, we drove back through the beautiful Wiltshire countryside to our hotel in Bath.
+Following the visit, a drive back through the beautiful Wiltshire countryside led to our hotel in Bath.

 Day Four - 27 August - From Somerset to Yorkshire

-We made our way up to Manchester from Somerset, where we had spent the past two days, to visit my friend's father, who had a mini-museum in his home.
-Upon entering the house, taken aback by the vast collection of antiques and curiosities.
+The journey continued up to Manchester from Somerset, where the past two days had been spent, to visit my friend's father, who had a mini-museum in his home.
+Upon entering the house, the vast collection of antiques and curiosities was immediately striking.
 It was an absolute delight to meet my friend's father and get a chance to admire his collection.
-After enjoying a glass of Chianti wine, we headed to my friend's house, where the next two nights would be spent.
+After enjoying a glass of Chianti wine, the next stop was my friend's house for the next two nights.

-Upon reaching my friend's place, we settled in for the evening and ordered pizza from a local pizzeria operated by an Italian man with over 40 years of experience in making pizzas.
+Upon reaching my friend's place, settling in for the evening included ordering pizza from a local pizzeria operated by an Italian man with over 40 years of experience in making pizzas.
 Needless to say, the pizza was delicious!
-Following dinner, we relaxed by watching a movie before winding down for the night.
+Following dinner, relaxation came in the form of watching a movie before winding down for the night.

 Day Five - 28 August - The National Railway Museum in York

-The following day, we drove up to York and visited the National Railway Museum which showcases the history of the railroad.
+The following day brought a drive up to York and a visit to the National Railway Museum which showcases the history of the railroad.
 The museum had a range of displays, including the Mallard train that broke the record for the fastest train, and the first steam-powered train, built by George Stephenson.
-We spent a considerable amount of time exploring and absorbing the history of the railroad.
-After viewing the displays, we drove back through the charming Yorkshire countryside to my friend’s house.
+A considerable amount of time went into exploring and absorbing the history of the railroad.
+After viewing the displays, the drive back through the charming Yorkshire countryside led to my friend’s house.

 Day Six - 29 August - Train from Leeds to London Kings Cross, British Museum, and more.

-Boarded the LNER train from Leeds to Kings Cross in London.
-Upon arrival, traveled via the underground to the Russell Square tube station, and then walked to the Morgan Hotel, where a night in London would be spent before departure from Heathrow Airport the following day.
+The LNER train from Leeds to Kings Cross in London was the day's first leg.
+Upon arrival, the underground to Russell Square tube station led to a walk to the Morgan Hotel, the base for a night in London before departure from Heathrow Airport the following day.

-As soon as settled into the hotel room, walked around the corner to the British Museum.
-Had a list of items eager to see, although some were on loan to other museums for exhibitions.
-Nonetheless, spent about an hour exploring the museum and couldn't resist the urge to purchase some postcards from the museum shop.
-Later, for a late lunch/early dinner, stopped by VQ Bloomsbury and enjoyed a scrumptious Falafel burger and Chunky Fries.
+After settling into the hotel room, a walk around the corner led to the British Museum.
+A list of items awaited, although some were on loan to other museums for exhibitions.
+Nonetheless, about an hour exploring the museum passed quickly, and the urge to purchase some postcards from the museum shop proved irresistible.
+Later, for a late lunch/early dinner, VQ Bloomsbury provided a scrumptious Falafel burger and Chunky Fries.

-After the meal, strolled to Treadwell’s Bookshop and spent a while browsing their collection of books.
-Ended up purchasing two books along with a tote bag, and then headed back to the hotel for the rest of the evening.
-Although the hotel room had a shared patio with the apartment next door, which overlooked the back of the British Museum, decided not to use it.
-Had chosen the hotel primarily because of its close proximity to the British Museum and several bookshops in the area, and not for the size of the room.
+After the meal, a stroll to Treadwell’s Bookshop allowed for browsing their collection of books.
+Two books and a tote bag made it to the purchase pile, and then it was back to the hotel for the rest of the evening.
+Although the hotel room had a shared patio with the apartment next door, which overlooked the back of the British Museum, it went unused.
+The hotel had been chosen primarily for its close proximity to the British Museum and several bookshops in the area, not for the size of the room.

 Day Seven - 30 August - Heathrow to Atlanta

-The morning of the flight back to Atlanta, woke up early and promptly got ready to fly back home.
-Taking one final look around, ensured that everything was securely packed in bags, and nothing was left behind in the hotel room.
-While checking emails, received a notification from the airline stating the flight was delayed.
+The morning of the flight back to Atlanta started early with getting ready to fly home.
+One final look around ensured everything was securely packed in the bags, and nothing was left behind in the hotel room.
+While checking emails, a notification from the airline stated the flight was delayed.

-Later that morning, walked down to the reception desk of the hotel and returned the room key.
-Afterward, headed to the Euston Square tube station to catch a train to Paddington Station, where the Heathrow Express to the airport would be boarded.
+Later that morning, a walk down to the reception desk returned the room key.
+Afterward, the Euston Square tube station led to a train to Paddington Station, and from there the Heathrow Express to the airport.

-However, the flight was delayed, and then delayed again.
+However, my flight was delayed, and then delayed again.
 The delay was due to the pre-flight checks revealing an issue with the electrical panel on the plane.
-The delay caused missing the flight from Atlanta to Nashville.
-Luckily, Delta airlines proved to be a great help and allowed re-booking on a later flight as a result of missing the earlier flight due to the delay on the Virgin Atlantic flight.
+The delay caused me to miss my flight from Atlanta to Nashville.
+Luckily, Delta airlines proved to be a great help and allowed me to re-book on a later flight as a result of missing my earlier flight due to the delay on the Virgin Atlantic flight.